1957: Gene Vincent and the Blue Caps made their US television debut performing “Lotta Lovin” and “Dance to the Bop” on The Ed Sullivan Show.

 1971: The Faces released their third album and second LP of 1971, A Nod’s As Good As a Wink… to a Blind Horse.
 Bolstered by Rod Stewart’s recent solo success, it was the group’s most successful album worldwide, peaking at #6 in the US and #2 in the UK.
 It also contains their biggest US hit, “Stay with Me.”

 1971: Laura Nyro released her fifth studio album, Gonna Take a Miracle.
-The album is Nyro’s only all-covers album, featuring interpretations mainly 1950s and 1960s soul and R&B standards with vocal trio Labelle providing backing vocals.
+The album is Nyro’s only all-covers album, featuring interpretations mainly of 1950s and 1960s soul and R&B standards with vocal trio Labelle providing backing vocals.

 1973: Billy Preston scored his second of two #1 hits on the Billboard R&B chart with “Space Race.”